 Image source: /content/dam/soi/en/web/ides/icons_used_on_contentpages/transparent-certify.png

 Certification is the process of answering basic questions online or by telephone to communicate your employment status, after your initial application.
 Certification establishes your continued eligibility and is how your benefits are paid.

-In the Regular UI, PEUC, and EB programs, you certify on your assigned day and on a bi-weekly basis.
-In the PUA program, certification occurs on a weekly basis.
+In the Regular UI, PEUC, and EB programs, you certify every other week on your assigned day.

 The best way to certify for payment of benefits is online.
 These services are available Monday - Friday from 3:00 AM to 7:30 PM.

 Image source: /content/dam/soi/en/web/ides/documents/payments.png

 Log in to view and print your 1099-G tax information.
 Individuals who have not established a username and password to manage their account will first be prompted to do so.
 Accessing the form electronically speeds the tax preparation process because individuals can obtain the form at their convenience and not wait for it to be mailed.
 Earlier tax years are also available.

 With the Debit Card, you can access your payments 24 hours a day, 7 days a week through retail Point-of-Sale (POS) terminals and Automated Teller Machines (ATMs) where you see the MasterCard logo or the logos on the letter your card was attached to in this package.

 Image source: /content/dam/soi/en/web/ides/images/icon_publication_large.jpg

 Additional Information & Forms